bthyreau/hippodeep/README.md

 ##Usage:
 To use the program, simply
-Using only FSL tools `deepseg3.sh example_brain_t1.nii.gz`, or Using ANTs tools: `deepseg2.sh example_brain_t1.nii.gz`
-(The script can be called with its full path, but the image file must be in current, writtable, directory)
+Using only FSL tools `deepseg3.sh example_brain_t1.nii.gz`, or Using ANTs tools: `deepseg2.sh example_brain_t1.nii.gz`.
+The script can be called with its full path, but the image file must be in current, writable, directory.

 The resulting segmentation should be stored as `example_brain_t1_mask_L.nii.gz` (or R for right).

 The volumes values are stored in `example_brain_t1_hippo_vol_LR.txt`

+Due to Theano CUDA compilation, the first run of the program may take a long time (up to several minutes, depending on your CUDA architecture)